ContentSquare/iOS-sample-app/README.md

 ## 📚 Docs

-If you wish to learn more about the Contentsquare SDK you can find the documentation [here](https://docs.contentsquare.com/ios/)
+If you wish to learn more about the Contentsquare SDK you can find the [documentation](https://docs.contentsquare.com/en/ios/)

-If you wish to learn more about the Error Analysis SDK you can find the documentation [here](https://docs.contentsquare.com/ios-sdk-error-analysis/)
+If you wish to learn more about the Error Analysis SDK you can find the [documentation](https://docs.contentsquare.com/en/ios/error-analysis/)